WooCommerce crypto checkout launch checklist

 - Align the accepted chains and tokens with the products you actually sell internationally.

-Design for support before scale
+Design for buyer questions before scale

 - Show the supported token and chain before the wallet connection step.